 As part of the selection process, applicants must complete a timed 500 metre swim, a timed 3.2 kilometre run, and a timed standardized 50 metre Manikin Carry event (according to Lifesaving Society Standards).
 The Nova Scotia Lifeguard Service strives to staff its beaches with local lifeguards.
-If there is no qualified local staff available, the NSLS will hire staff from other areas and provide living accommodations.
+If there is no qualified local staff available, the NSLS will hire staff from other areas and provide living accommodations and/or travel subsidy.

 Prior to opening day, NSLS guards attend an intensive four-day training camp.
 The camp focuses on fitness, team building and technical skill development.
 It is here where guards prepare for the National Lifeguard Waterfront / Surf Exam, which ensures the lifeguards are prepared for their role on the beaches.
 It is here, also, where guards meet each other, develop leadership skills, and have the opportunity to have their questions answered by experienced guards.

 During the eight-week season, lifeguards are required to complete daily in-service tasks.
 These include practice rescue situations and physical training events.
 As well, staff is required to participate in beach community relation’s projects, which educate the public and promote the NSLS.

 The Nova Scotia Lifeguard Service is also involved in a Lifeguard Exchange program with the Wollongong City Council Lifeguards in New South Wales, Australia.
 This program offers excellent learning opportunities to both organizations, as well as provides an exciting change of scenery and a new set of challenges.